-The Historic Warner Grand Theatre and Symphony Center will be a source of, and a destination for, artistry and inspiration offering opportunities that foster learning, connecting, and experiencing performances in a new way.
+The Milwaukee Symphony Center will be a source of, and a destination for, artistry and inspiration offering opportunities that foster learning, connecting, and experiencing performances in a new way.

 In addition to allowing the MSO to control its own destiny through fiscal sustainability and freedom in scheduling, a new hall will grow and improve the MSO artistically through rehearsal and performance in an acoustically superior hall.
 Performance halls are instruments that respond and resonate to the sound that its performers produce.
 By making the music more vivid, clear, and exciting, a great concert hall impresses a memorable auditory image on both musicians and audience members.

 With control of its own calendar, the MSO will have the opportunity to explore artistic endeavors that require significant advanced planning and scheduling flexibility:

 Supporting the new Milwaukee Symphony Center project is making an investment in the greatness of Milwaukee.
 The MSO is uniquely positioned to bring an influx of 1,750 patrons each weekend over 40 weekends each year to West Wisconsin Avenue.

 Potential for the new Milwaukee Symphony Center extends beyond the renovation of a physical building.

 Creative forces are combining all over West Wisconsin Avenue; this endeavor can be the cornerstone.
 Outcomes for the performing arts community include: